The Witching Hour (1934 film): Plot

-Afterward, Brookfield receives a visit from Frank Hardmuth (Ralf Harolde).
+Afterward, Brookfield receives a visit from Frank Hardmuth.
 Hardmuth has a grudge against him and is determined to show that he is the boss of the town.
 When Hardmuth states he is good enough for Nancy, Brookfield punches him and tells him that one day a man will come in his office and shoot him.
 Clay overhears him.
 Brookfield tells him, after Hardmuth leaves, that his fear is absurd.
 He hypnotizes the young man without realizing it.

-Judge Martin Prentice (Guy Standing) is Brookfield's last visitor that night.
+Judge Martin Prentice is Brookfield's last visitor that night.
 Brookfield finds in him an understanding person concerning his gift.
 Prentice warns him to be more careful about hypnotizing people.

-Clay goes to Hardmuth's office and shoots him dead, without knowing what he is doing.
+Clay goes to Hardmuth's office and shoots him dead without knowing what he is doing.
 His loved ones search for a defense attorney, but nobody takes hypnotism seriously or believes it is grounds for a defense.
 Finally, they think of Judge Prentice, who is retired, but would certainly understand how to manage the case.
-Prentice does not want to take the case, but the ghost of Margaret Price (Gertrude Michael), Mrs. Thorne's mother and Prentice's love, persuades him to change his mind.
-The trial goes badly for the defense; even the testimony of Dr. von Strohn (Ferdinand Gottschalk), an eminent expert in hypnosis, cannot turn the tide.
-Finally, in desperation, Prentice has Brookfield hypnotize the openly skeptical jury foreman (William Frawley) into shooting the district attorney (the gun has blanks).
+Prentice does not want to take the case, but the ghost of Margaret Price, Mrs. Thorne's mother and Prentice's love, persuades him to change his mind.
+The trial goes badly for the defense; even the testimony of Dr. von Strohn, an eminent expert on hypnosis, cannot turn the tide.
+Finally, in desperation, Prentice has Brookfield hypnotize the openly skeptical jury foreman into shooting the district attorney (the gun has blanks).
 The jury reaches the verdict "not guilty", and Clay is a free man.